Vepric/Mladen-Stojkovic-fatcat-task/README.md

 ### One elephant in the room

 Why does the folder structure look so hectic and bunched up?
-Well...
-I really dislike
-this rule ---> 'import/no-relative-parent-imports': 'error'
+Well... pretty much because of this little guy ---> 'import/no-relative-parent-imports': 'error'

 This rule has pretty much forced me last minute to reorganize the whole project folder structure.
 (I should've ran the lint command way earlier, so that's on me).